-Outreach was conducted by distributing brochures and other printed materials to retailers and others and by using social media.
+Outreach was conducted by distributing brochures and other printed materials to retailers and others and by using a variety of media including digital advertising, streaming audio, social media, video, print advertising, and outdoor advertising.
 The main call-to-action of outreach materials and messaging directs readers to PaintCare's website for more information on finding a drop-off site, reusing paint, reducing waste, and finding more information about the program.